superfly/docs/flyctl/cmd/flyctl_config_validate.md

-# _flyctl config validate_

-Validate an app's config file

-### About

 Validates an application's config file against the Fly platform to ensure it is correct and meaningful to the platform.

-### Usage
+## Usage

 ~~~
 flyctl config validate [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on